Nuwar Mawlawi Diab

 Research Interests

-Dr. Mawlawi Diab’s research interests are in feedback and writing development, writing assessment, contrastive linguistics, and translation.
-She has given several workshops on writing and participated in a number of symposia and international conferences on writing feedback and assessment as well as on the literary works of Ameen Rihani, the father of Arab American literature.
-She is a reviewer for several journals, namely Assessing Writing, Innovation in Language Learning and Teaching, Language Awareness, Language Teaching Research, Review of Applied Linguistics, System, and Writing Pedagogy.
-Her publications include several articles in internationally refereed journals, and a book titled A Comparison of Peer- Versus Self-Feedback on L2 Writing, published by Scholar’s Press, Germany .
+My research interests include EFL writing, teacher, peer and self feedback, writing development, writing assessment, contrastive linguistics, and translation.
+I have given several workshops on EFL writing and participated in several symposia and international conferences on applied linguistics.
+I am a reviewer for several journals, namely Assessing Writing, Innovation in Language Learning and Teaching, Language Awareness, Language Teaching Research, Review of Applied Linguistics, and System.
+I am also a member of the editorial board of the journal titled Feedback: Research in Second Language.
+My publications include many articles in internationally refereed journals and conference proceedings.
+I also published a book titled A Comparison of Peer- Versus Self-Feedback on L2 Writing, published by Scholar’s Press, Germany.

 Professional Memberships

-Dr. Mawlawi Diab is a member of the American Association of Applied Linguists (AAAL), a member of the International Association for Translation and Intercultural Studies (IATIS), and a member of the Ameen F. Rihani Scholars’ Desk.
+Dr. Diab is a member of the TESOL International Association and a member of the Ameen F. Rihani Scholars’ Desk.

 Selected Publications

 - Awada, G. & Mawlawi Diab, N. (Nov.
 2018).
-Blog and Intercultural Grouping Effect on Learners’ Perceptions of Intercultural Communication Projects, Journal of Intercultural communication, 48, Q2. http://immi.se/intercultural/index_new.html
+Blog and Intercultural Grouping Effect on Learners’ Perceptions of Intercultural Communication Projects, Journal of Intercultural communication, 48. http://immi.se/intercultural/index_new.html

 - Mawlawi Diab, N. (2015).
 Promoting learner agency through teaching language learning strategies.
 Published in the 49th IATEFL conference proceedings, pp. 182-184; Manchester, UK.